 The Council also has several committees, such as conduct, finance and audit, which develop rules and policies and overview procedures.
 Find out more about committees in our Committees and Sub-committees article.

 Council meetings are in public and anyone interested in our work can come along.
 Please contact Anne Reid on 01382 207251 if you want to attend.
-You can check when the next Council is on our events page.
+You can check when the next Council meeting is on our events page.

 We publish Council meeting minutes and papers for the past year in our publications.
 You can ask for earlier Council minutes and papers by emailing Audrey Wallace: email@example.com